 What You Must Know About Father Rights

 As previously mentioned, fathers and mothers have exactly the same rights under the laws of New Mexico.
-This does NOT mean, however, that this will result in a 50-50 custody arrangement for example.
+This does NOT mean, however, that this will result in a 50-50 custody arrangement, for example.
 Nor is that required under the law.
-So, what exactly do you need to know about your rights in this state?
+So, what exactly do you need to know about your rights in New Mexico?

 The first thing is that many courts used to follow a legal principle called “the tender years doctrine.”
 This meant that the courts followed the idea that mothers should have custody of very young children.
 While that doctrine has been abolished, it certainly seems to echo in our courthouses today, and there often seems to be a built-in bias against fathers.

 It is important to understand then, that is it not enough to merely claim you have equal rights to custody of your children when presenting your case to the court.
 The court will apply the legal standard of “best interests of the child,” when deciding child custody, and you and your lawyer must be able to present your case properly as it relates to that standard.

 If you’re struggling with the thought of a child custody battle in New Mexico, please contact our team of attorneys.
 We have locations in Albuquerque, Las Cruces, and Rio Rancho.

 To maximize your time with your children in a custody case, you must be able to establish that your proposed custody arrangement is the best interests of your children.
 This means the more involved you are with the day to happenings in your children’s lives, the better off your case will be, and frankly, this will also be healthier for your children.
 This means, as early as possible, even before your divorce starts, you should be doing things like helping with homework, being involved in picking up and dropping the children off for school, sporting events, and other activities.
 If you are separated, it is even more important for you to have some daily involvement in your children’s lives.
 Many fathers act like “weekend fathers,” and then are shocked when the court doesn’t award 50-50 custody.